-V{ACSET} , the input voltage range of ACSET is between 0 V and 2 V. The ACP and ACN pins are used to sense voltage across R{AC} with default value of 10 m Ω .
+V{ACSET} , the input voltage range of ACSET, is from 0 V to 2 V. The ACP and ACN pins are used to sense voltage across R{AC} with default value of 10 m Ω .
 However, resistors of other values can also be used.
 A larger the sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.